rkaramc-learn/learn-llm-rag/NEXT STEPS.md

 Added a `Timer` class to simplify timing response from LLMs.
 Logs the time taken by the instrumented code.

+### Error Handling

+Track git tag [step_1.4]

+**What are the errors that can be expected?**

+- Reviewing the code, we can identify the following categories of errors:

+    - Configuration errors
+    - Network errors
+    - Query errors
+    - Response errors

+The simplest way to handle errors is to catch any exceptions raised at the top level, log them and return a default response.
+The try..catch in `__init__.py:callSimpleLLM()` is not the best way to handle errors, but it will do for a first step (see code marked `# [Step 1.4a]`).

 # Version 2 -- Simple RAG